JohnSnowLabs/langtest/docs/pages/docs/installation.md

 ```

 > :bulb: The conda solver is slower than the mamba solver.
 Install mamba in the
-> conda environment first.
-And then replace all `conda install` commands with
+> conda environment first, then replace all `conda install` commands with
 > `mamba install` to get a much faster installation of packages.
 > To install mamba: `conda install -c conda-forge mamba`